axelomega/omegamacs/README.md

 - **Terminal integration** with VTerm
 - **Undo tree** with persistent history
 - **Indentation guides** for better code visualization
+- **Hydra menus** for quick access to common operations

+## Hydra Menus

+Omegamacs includes Hydra menus for quick access to common operations.
+Hydras provide transient keymaps that stay active until you explicitly exit or choose a command that exits.

+To see all available hydras and their keybindings, run `M-x my-list-hydras`.

 ## Quick Start